Bino (footballer, born 1972)

-Manuel Albino Morim Maçães (born 19 December 1972), known as Bino, is a Portuguese former professional footballer who played as a central midfielder, currently a manager.
+Manuel Albino Morim Maçães (born 19 December 1972), known as Bino, is a Portuguese former professional footballer who played as a central midfielder, currently manager of the Portugal national under-17 team.

 He appeared in 178 Primeira Liga games over 12 seasons, scoring a total of 14 goals for Porto, Salgueiros, Belenenses, Marítimo and Sporting CP.
 He won the championship with the first and last clubs, and also spent one year in La Liga with Tenerife.

-Playing career

-Club
+Club career

 Born in Póvoa de Varzim, Bino joined FC Porto's academy at the age of 14.
 He made his Primeira Liga debut with the first team on 30 March 1991, playing the second half of the 2–0 home win against S.C.
 Braga.

 Bino spent the better part of the following seven seasons on loan, representing top-division sides S.C.
 Salgueiros, C.F.
 Os Belenenses and C.S.
 Marítimo and Rio Ave F.C. of the Segunda Liga.
 Of the three national championships he won while with Porto, he only contributed significantly in 1995–96, starting four times in 12 matches and scoring two goals.

 In the summer of 1998, Bino signed with Sporting CP alongside teammate Rui Jorge, as Paulo Costinha and Emílio Peixe moved in the opposite direction.
 He made 12 appearances in the 1999–2000 campaign, helping the club win the domestic league for the first time in 18 years.

 In July 2001, Bino moved abroad after agreeing to a contract at CD Tenerife.
 His first game in the Spanish La Liga took place on 9 September, in a 3–0 away loss to RC Celta de Vigo.
 He scored his only goal of the relegation-ending season in the return fixture the following January, a 1–1 draw at the Estadio Heliodoro Rodríguez López where he also played 90 minutes.

 Bino returned to Marítimo and the Portuguese top flight on 16 July 2003, but featured sparingly during his two-year spell in Madeira.
 He retired at the age of 36 after four years with Moreirense FC, one in the second tier and three in the third.

-International
+International career

 Bino won his first cap for Portugal on 11 October 2000, starting and finishing a 2–0 away victory over the Netherlands for the 2002 FIFA World Cup qualifiers.